 iva joined Watsi on August 8th, 2013.
-Eight years ago, iva joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iva's most recent donation traveled 8,500 miles to support Maureen, a 10-year-old student from Kenya, to fund fracture repair surgery so that she can walk again.
+Eight years ago, iva joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iva's most recent donation traveled 8,200 miles to support Woldegibreal, a bright and gifted 10-year-old boy from Ethiopia, to fund bladder surgery to finally heal his birth condition.

 iva has funded healthcare for 95 patients in 14 countries.